point-source/adderlink/README.md

 A dart library for controlling Adderlink devices via network

-This library currently support only the ALIF (Infinity) series of KVM over IP devices
+This library currently supports only the ALIF (Infinity) series of KVM over IP devices

 ## Features